 In addition to the numerous satellites that can be tasked on the platform, UP42 also offers automated algorithms that use machine learning technology to detect change from one image capture to the next.
 This can serve as an early indicator of a problem at the site.
 For example, the unexpected identification of stressed vegetation near the mine in multispectral imagery could indicate a toxic leak has occurred, potentially giving the site managers time to remedy the problem before significant damage is done.

-Ongoing monitoring of terrain movement can also be set up through the marketplace.
-The CATALYST InSAR Ground Displacement processing block leverages time-series SAR satellite data to detect millimeter-level ground deformation.
+Ongoing monitoring of terrain movement is also important.
 Subsidence above an underground mine could be a precursor to a cave in, while slope creep in an open pit mine can foretell a wall collapse.
 Disasters like these not only pose risk to the natural environment but also to the people who work at the site.

 The expansion of environmental stewardship by mine operators under the ESG auspices has also extended the applicability of geospatial technology to include better protection of human life near the site.

 "Social licensing is the term used for mines to keep track of people–workers and nearby residents–who are impacted by operations," said Steenkamp.